The Living New Deal

 The Living New Deal is a research project and online public archive documenting the scope and impact of the New Deal on American lives and the national landscape.
 The project focuses on public works programs, which put millions of unemployed to work, saved families from destitution, and renovated the infrastructure of the United States.
-What is more, most New Deal public works - schools, roads, dams, waterworks, hospitals and more - continued to function for decades and tens of thousands still exist today.

 The centerpiece of the Living New Deal is a website that catalogs and maps the location of public works projects and artworks created from 1933 to 1943 under the aegis of the federal government during the administration of President Franklin D. Roosevelt.

-This online catalog identifies thousands of New Deal sites and pinpoints them on an interactive map.
-Sites can be searched by name, city, state, category, and agency.
-The website and its growing database show the vast imprint the New Deal had across the nation.
-The Living New Deal website was selected as one of the 10 best new sites on the web for 2014 by Slate Magazine, and has been mentioned in the Boston Globe, Vox (website), the San Francisco Chronicle, and other news outlets.
-In November 2022, PBS NewsHour featured a story on the Living New Deal.
+Purpose

 The New Deal was a constellation of economic stimulus policies and social programs enacted to lift America out of the Great Depression, and it touched every state, county, and city, as well as thousands of small towns and reached deep into rural areas with its conservation works.
+What is more, most New Deal public works - schools, roads, dams, waterworks, hospitals and more - continued to function for decades and tens of thousands still exist today.
 Yet, there is no national record of what the New Deal built, only bits and pieces found in local and national archives, published sources, and on occasional plaques and markers.
 This represents an enormous gap in the historic record and a collective failure of memory.
 The Living New Deal's goal is to uncover every New Deal public works site in all fifty states and build a public archive of photographs, documents, films, and stories from this pivotal period.
 As of early 2023, the project is nearing 18,000 documented New Deal sites.

+This online catalog identifies thousands of New Deal sites and pinpoints them on an interactive map.
+Sites can be searched by name, city, state, category, and agency.
+The website and its growing database show the vast imprint the New Deal had across the nation.
+The Living New Deal website was selected as one of the 10 best new sites on the web for 2014 by Slate Magazine, and has been mentioned in the Boston Globe, Vox, the San Francisco Chronicle, and other news outlets.
+In November 2022, PBS NewsHour featured a story on the Living New Deal.

 In addition to the online archive, the Living New Deal works to highlight the legacy of the New Deal by: